- Asian Handicap markets level up the playing field by giving a virtual lead to the underdog.

 The Basics of Asian Handicap Betting

-Every Asian Handicap (AH) betting market is distinguished by the team name followed by a figures such as -0.5, +1.0, +1.5, -1.5, and so on.
-The figures go up and down in increments of 0.5 and each represent an imaginary head start, or a goals deficit, awarded to a team before kick-off.
+Every Asian Handicap (AH) betting market is shown as the team name followed by a figure such as -0.5, +1.0, +1.5, -1.5, and so on.
+These numbers move in increments of 0.5 and represent an imaginary head start or goal deficit applied to a team before kick-off.

-The Betfair Exchange Asian Handicap Markets for Fulham vs Manchester United
+Betfair Exchange AH Markets for Fulham vs Manchester United

-For example, an Asian Handicap market would enable you to bet on the outcome of Fulham vs Man United after giving Fulham a theoretical +0.5 goals head start before kick-off (back @ 2.42, as shown above).
-This means that Fulham will win you the bet if they:
+For example, an Asian Handicap market would allow you to bet on Fulham vs Manchester United after giving Fulham a theoretical +0.5 goal head start before kick-off (back @ 2.42, as shown above).
+This means Fulham will win your bet if they:

-Asian Handicap bets cover all kinds of matches, including games that are likely to be close and those where there’s a clear cut winner.
-They can be traded pre-match, or in-play — just like any other sports betting market.
+Asian Handicap bets cover all types of matches, from closely contested games to fixtures with a clear favourite.
+They can be placed pre-match or in-play, just like any other football betting market.

 Example: A Strong Favourite